roryogorman/visita-galicia/README.md

 * [Google Fonts](https://fonts.google.com/)
     - I used this to import the Roboto & Roboto Slab Fonts
 * [Font Awesome](https://use.fontawesome.com/releases/v5.0.10/css/all.css)
     - This was used to import Social Media icons.
-I used this also for icons for restaraunts, bars, etc on each province page.
 * [Github](https://github.com/roryogorman/visita-galicia)
     - Repository Hosting Service for files used for this website.
 * [Gitpod](https://gitpod.io/workspaces/)